yuwu9145/nest-object-deep-copy/README.md

 };
 ```

-The spread operator or Object.assign() will give you a hard copy object, let us continue with obove example:
+Then spread operator or Object.assign() will give you a hard copy object, let us continue with obove example:

 ```javascript
 var copiedUser = {